 - Do not press “Send” without signing your name!
 At the very least, the admissions officer should know who they are talking to.

-- C: Indicate how you prefer to be reached after your name at the end of the email.
+- 3: Indicate how you prefer to be reached after your name at the end of the email.
 This may include your contact information, such as your phone number or email address, or links to your social media accounts.
 Nowadays, most institutions are present on social media outlets.
 You may get a chance to interact with admissions officers directly on social media platforms.

-If you are looking for more email writing tips and guidelines, check out Email Etiquette by the Online Writing Lab at Purdue University.
+If you are looking for more email writing tips and guidelines, then check out Email Etiquette by the Online Writing Lab at Purdue University.